Planning your perfect Oregon road trip

 Roadtrippers

 Roadtrippers is a great app to help plan your trip.
 The app helps you create your own custom trip with a map, all attractions of interest, an estimate of the drive time between attractions, and you even get a gas price estimate.
 Roadtrippers also helps you find accommodation, restaurants, and other nearby attractions.
 You can add dates and notes to each destination.
-Free version of Roadtrippers lets you add up to 7 waypoints to the trip.
-Otherwise, you need to upgrade to Roadtrippers Plus which is the paid version.
-The fee for the paid version is $29.99 per year.
+The free version of Roadtrippers lets you add up to 7 waypoints to the trip.
+Otherwise, you need to upgrade to Roadtrippers Plus, which is the paid version.

 iOverlander